AliSoftware/Reusable/README.md

 </details>

 <details>
-<summary>Example of a ViewController being an arbitrary scene in a differently-named Storyboard</summary>
+<summary>📑 Example of a ViewController being an arbitrary scene in a differently-named Storyboard</summary>

 In this example, `SecondaryVC` is designed in a Storyboard name `CustomVC.storyboard` (so with a different name than the class itself) and is _not_ the initial ViewController, but instead has its **"Scene Identifier"** set to the value `"SecondaryVC"` (same as the class name)